Custom Events

 For iOS, the UAURLAllowList controls which URLs the Airship SDK is able to act on.
 As of SDK 17, all URLs are allowed by default.
 See: iOS: Configuring Airship.

-Android and Amazon example
+Android and Fire OS example

 The Airship JavaScript interface can be added to any web view as long as JavaScript is enabled and the client is set to an instance of UAWebViewClient.